Steffcs/core/README.md

 # core

-this  core it's an implementations of  @jhonnyx2012 core
+tThis core is based on an implementation of  @jhonnyx2012 core

 - [x] BaseActivity
 - [x] NavigationFragments